 Sgt.
-Taylor attended high school at Vashon in St. Louis, MO, and college at Southern Illinois University at Carbondale where she is a four year letter winner as a Division I Basketball Player.
-She later attended American Inter-Continental University, where she completed her Bachelor of Science degree in Criminal Justice.
+Taylor attended high school at Vashon in St. Louis, MO, college at Southern Illinois University at Carbondale (SIU-C), and American-Intercontinental University.
+Taylor was a four-year letter winner and Division I Basketball Player at SIU-C. Taylor has a Bachelor of Science degree in Criminal Justice and will pursue a law degree upon her retirement in two years.

 Jason D. Love has been a SLMPD Officer since 1996.
 Love has worked in District Five and Six and also worked in and supervised several specialized units.
 Love has been a member of the E.S.O.P. since his inception onto this Department and shares a wealth of knowledge with his peers.